microsoft/msphpsql/README.md

 3. Restart the Web server.

 ## Install (UNIX)
-The following instructions assume a clean environment and show how to install PHP 7.x, Microsoft ODBC driver, Apache, and Microsoft PHP drivers on Ubuntu 15, 16, RedHat 7, Debian 8, SUSE 12, and macOS.
+The following instructions assume a clean environment and show how to install PHP 7.x, Microsoft ODBC driver, Apache, and Microsoft PHP drivers on Ubuntu 16, 17 RedHat 7, Debian 8, 9 SUSE 12, and macOS 10.11, 10.12.

 ### Step 1: Install PHP7+